-Philadelphia + Delaware County Workers’ Comp.
-Hand Injury and Amputation Lawyer
+Philadelphia + Delaware County Hand and Finger Amputation Lawyer

 In August 2015, Jimmy Fallon, host of “The Tonight Show,” was sporting a large bandage on his ring finger in recent episodes, after suffering what is known as a ring avulsion injury.
 Fallon described the injury, which occurred when he tripped and caught his wedding ring on the corner of a table.
 Doctors were able to repair his finger by replacing a crushed vein with one taken from his foot, but he will likely have permanent difficulty using that finger.

 Fallon was extremely lucky that his injury was able to be repaired.
 A ring avulsion injury occurs when a ring gets caught on a piece of machinery or protruding object and is forcefully pulled away from the finger.
 The injury can be as mild as a contusion, but many are severe enough to require amputation.